WKHarmon/led-sectional/docs/index.md

 ## Drilling
 **Important: Don't use ForeFlight to determine where METARs are available.** ForeFlight aggregates several sources of weather data together, and contains several airports that are not available via the aviationweather.gov API.
 I suggest using the METAR map at aviationweather.gov to determine where to drill.

+The Foamboard Holl Drill makes super clean cuts and is the perfect size for the LEDs, so I highly recommend grabbing that set if you used foamcore backing and drilling using them.

-Once I figured out where I wanted to drill, I used a 7mm drill bit to drill through the sectional and the backing board together.
+On my first board I used wood backing, which was quite a bit more challenging.
+I used a 7mm drill bit to drill through the sectional and the backing board together.
 This resulted in some holes that weren't super clean.

 ![Rough Edges](https://wkharmon.github.io/led-sectional/images/Rough edges.jpg)

-I specifically wanted my LEDs to stick out, but if you didn't then adjusting the drill bit size and using a countersink bit would allow you to align them with the front of the board.
+I specifically wanted my LEDs to stick out, but if you don't then adjusting the drill bit size and using a countersink bit would allow you to align them with the front of the board.

 After I drilled, I then took a file and an exacto knife to clean up the edges to make it look significantly better.
-There was far less of this necessary on a subsequent map where I used foamcore instead of wood.

 ## Glueing LEDs
 Once all of the holes were drilled, I rough fit the LEDs throught he holes in the back to try to find the optimal routing.
 IT's not important what order they're in yet--I'm just trying to waste the fewest LEDs.
 Once I figured it out, I started gluing a few at a time using the hot glue gun.